If you’ve been noticing your laptop getting hotter and running more slowly than usual lately, don’t ignore it.

 Clean the Laptop Fan and Vents

-As we mentioned earlier, most of the time a laptop overheats, it’s due to excessive dust buildup that restricts airflow.
+As I mentioned earlier, most of the time a laptop overheats, it’s due to excessive dust buildup that restricts airflow.
 To resolve this, you’ll simply need to clean your laptop’s fan and vents.

 Once you’ve located the vents, aim the pressurized air nozzle directly at them and give a short burst of air.
 On some laptops, you might be able to see the fan blades through the vents.
 In that case, blow the air directly onto the fan blades.